Mike Young (game designer): Works

-Mike's "Tales From the Floating Vagabond 1" (1990), "Tales From the Floating Vagabond 2" 1992, and "Tales From the Floating Vagabond Square Root of Pi" (1997) were officially licensed LARPs run in the Tales from the Floating Vagabond RPG setting originally published by Avalon Hill.
+Young's Tales From the Floating Vagabond 1 (1990), Tales From the Floating Vagabond 2 (1992), and Tales From the Floating Vagabond Square Root of Pi (1997) were officially licensed LARPs run in the Tales from the Floating Vagabond RPG setting originally published by Avalon Hill.
 The first two were run with the creator of Tales from the Floating Vagabond, Lee Garvin.

 He has also authored computer games (from Alien Software), including the Neophyte series.
-He is credited on Legend Entertainment's "Callahan's Crosstime Saloon" and "Blackstone Chronicles".
+He is credited on Legend Entertainment's Callahan's Crosstime Saloon and Blackstone Chronicles.
 He is also credited as a level designer and developer for Icebreaker from Magnet Interactive Studios.

-Mike has also published three card games, one of which, Hamlet: A Game In Five Acts, won an award in the Polycon Independent Game Design Contest.
+Young has also published three card games, one of which, Hamlet: A Game In Five Acts, won an award in the Polycon Independent Game Design Contest.

-In addition to designing games and LARP punditry, Mike current works for Biap Systems as a computer programmer.
-Mike was the lead developer for "NBC Olympics Now," which was nominated for a 2007 Technology & Engineering Emmy Award from the National Television Academy in the category of "Outstanding Achievement in Advanced Media Technology for the Synchronous Enhancement of Original Television Content."

-Mike has also had two entries published in the Bulwer-Lytton Fiction Contest.
+In addition to designing games and LARP punditry, Young works for Biap Systems as a computer programmer.
+He was the lead developer for NBC Olympics Now, which was nominated for a 2007 Technology and Engineering Emmy Award in the category of "Outstanding Achievement in Advanced Media Technology for the Synchronous Enhancement of Original Television Content."
+He has also had two entries published in the Bulwer-Lytton Fiction Contest.